 Thomas W. Howard

 I am an Assistant Professor of Humanities at Bilkent University, where I teach in the Program in Cultures, Civilizations and Ideas.
-I earned my PhD in English & American Literature at Washington University in St. Louis in May 2023.
+I earned my PhD in English & American Literature at Washington University in St. Louis.
 I specialize in nineteenth-century American and transatlantic literature, literature and science, and the environmental humanities.

 Recent Writing